La couche de données techniques HVAC que ni ChatGPT ni un fabricant ne peut répliquer

 Legal structure

-The product currently runs in test phase via my existing web development structure (th1b4ut.dev).
-Upon funding validation: creation of a SAS — France or Estonia, to be decided with investors — and transfer of domains, database, and Android/Apple store accounts to that entity.
+The product currently runs via my existing web development structure (th1b4ut.dev).
+Upon funding validation: creation of a SAS in France — chosen for eligibility to French public support and distributor trust — and transfer of domains, database, and Android/Apple store accounts to that entity.
 No legal costs committed in advance.

 10.2